cyberark/conjur/design/providers/kubernetes_secrets_storage_csi/conjur_csi_provider_solution_design.md

 ## Open questions

-- Does the mount path have to be `/mnt/secrets-store` ?

-  Yes
 - What's the best way to configure things like CA certs for the provider etc. ?
 Perhaps allowing the `SecretProviderClass` to reference other Kubernetes resources such `ConfigMap` or `Secret` is the answer

   TBD
-- What are our options for supporting authentication via authenticators other than `authn-jwt`` ?

-  `authn-jwt` is realistically the only option.
-The provider runs as an independent process from the workloads.
-The only information it has access to for the purposes of authnetication is a Kubernetes service account token for the requesting workload.
-- What is the upgrade strategy for the CyberArk Conjur provider deployed via Helm?
-- How to handle secret rotation in CyberArk Conjur?

-  Secrets Store CSI Driver has alpha support for rotation, see [documentation](https://secrets-store-csi-driver.sigs.k8s.io/topics/secret-auto-rotation.html)
-- How should the CyberArk Conjur provider be deployed and managed across multiple Kubernetes clusters?
-Should there be a separate instance of the provider for each cluster, or can a single instance serve multiple clusters?

-  This is not relevant.
-As per the Secrets Store CSI Driver spec, there will be an instance of the provider on each node.
-  It will be deployed as a DaemonSet
 - How should the provider handle errors, such as failure to communicate with the Conjur server or failure to authenticate?
 What recovery mechanisms should be in place?

   The grpc interface for the provider provides mulitple opportunities to present errors.